2031 Men's Rugby World Cup: Dates

 The Rugby World Cup typically takes place from September to October.
 In the United States, this would overlap with the 2031 National Football League season and the 2031 Major League Soccer season.
 As many of the proposed venues are NFL stadiums, MLB stadiums and MLS stadiums, there is the possibility of the tournament being held during the summer months (June–September) to minimize clashes with other leagues' schedules, mainly that of the NFL.
 However, a determination of scheduling is yet to be made.
 (Note: The NFL regular season traditionally starts on the Thursday after Labor Day, a holiday fixed on the first Monday in September.
 Major League Baseball ends its regular season near the start of October, with playoffs running into early November.
-Major League Soccer prior to 2027 held its season entirely within a calendar year; its regular season ends in October, with playoffs extending into December.
-This was changed in 2027 to align with the fall to spring schedule.)
+Major League Soccer prior to 2027 held its season entirely within a calendar year; its regular season ended in October, with the playoffs extending into December.
+This was changed in 2027 to align with the typical fall to spring schedule seen internationally.)
 Additional scheduling conflicts will arise as a result of the United States co-hosting the 2031 FIFA Women's World Cup in the summer.

-Candidate host cities
+Candidate cities

 A total of 27 cities have been shortlisted for the 2031 Rugby World Cup.
 Shortlisted cities include Atlanta, Baltimore, Birmingham, Boston, Charlotte, Chicago, Cincinnati, Denver, Houston, Kansas City, Los Angeles, Miami, Minneapolis, Nashville, New Orleans, New York/New Jersey, Orlando, Philadelphia, Pittsburgh, Phoenix, Salt Lake City, San Diego, San Francisco Bay Area, Seattle, St. Louis, and Washington, D.C. in the United States as well as Vancouver in Canada.
 Most of the proposed venues are NFL stadiums, with a number of MLB and MLS stadiums in the running as well.
 Among the 27 cities which are under consideration, 11 of them have been selected as host cities for the 2026 FIFA World Cup.
+World Rugby chief Brett Robinson has said they expect to select 12-14 cities from which they can base matches in.

 Qualifying

-The below table shows the qualified teams as of April 28, 2022:
+The below table shows the qualified teams current until October, 2027: